algogz/eureka-example/README.md

 ## Implementation details

-* all containers run in the same network, so they can address each other by hostname (e.g. *eureka*, *eureka-client-a*, *eureka-client-b*)
+* all containers run in the same network, so they can address each other by hostname (e.g. *eureka-client*, *eureka-client-a*, *eureka-client-b*)
-* each service registers itself with Eureka, located via property `eureka.client.serviceUrl.defaultZone`
+* each Eureka client registers itself with the Eureka server, located via property `eureka.client.serviceUrl.defaultZone`
-* a service calls the other service using Eureka service discovery using *feign client* (e.g. see [ServiceBClient](eureka-client-a\src\main\java\com\tomgregory\eurekaexample\ServiceBClient.javajava/com/tomgregory/eurekaexample/ServiceBClient.java))
+* a Eureka client calls the other Eureka client through Eureka service discovery using a *feign client* (e.g. see [ServiceBClient](eureka-client-a\src\main\java\com\tomgregory\eurekaexample\ServiceBClient.javajava/com/tomgregory/eurekaexample/ServiceBClient.java))